JasmineOuO/MeaningfulNonsense/src/pages/blog/11-04-2020-beyond-the-edge.md

 I didn’t say much in response, but he knew I understood.

-Then, we both watched the rest of the sunrise in a relaxed silence before spending the rest of the morning hours coming up with a solution.
+Afterward, we both watched the rest of the sunrise in relaxed silence.
+And when it was finally over, we spent the rest of the morning hours coming up with a solution.
 One where I could finally let go of this burden of control.
 One where I would start learning how to live normally again.
 One that felt easier to discuss now that everything was out in the open.

 And all the while, I felt myself exhaling deeply.
 Almost as if my mind was slowly, but surely, fighting away from the guilt, the anger, the blame, the pain.